lavaorg/telex/plugins/inputs/nats_consumer/README.md

 creates metrics using one of the supported [input data formats][].

-A [Queue Group][queue group] is used when subscribing to subjects so multiple instances of telegraf can read from a NATS cluster in parallel.
+A [Queue Group][queue group] is used when subscribing to subjects so multiple instances of telex can read from a NATS cluster in parallel.

 ### Configuration: